w3c/wai-accessibility-principles/index.md

 content more predictable include:

--   Navigation mechanisms that are repeated on multiple pages appear in the same place each time;
+-   Navigation mechanisms that are repeated on multiple pages appear in the same place each time
--   User interface components that are repeated on web pages have the same labels each time;
+-   User interface components that are repeated on web pages have the same labels each time
--   Significant changes on a web page do not happen without the consent of the user.
+-   Significant changes on a web page do not happen without the consent of the user

 Meeting this requirement helps people to quickly learn the functionality and navigation mechanisms provided on a website, and to operate them